daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 *Come ready to ask questions and participate:*

 [comment]: <> (2024BB)

-The classes are a smaller group setting then the lectures;
+The classes are a smaller group setting than the lectures;

 [comment]: <> (2024EE)

 we aim to make these highly interactive and participatory.
 To really  be helpful, we need to know what areas you might be struggling with and where your logic  might be breaking down;  thus we will either do cold calling or highly encourage all the students in these tutorials to ask and answer questions.
 Think of these as (especially) 'safe spaces';  you will be judged or marked based on your performance in the support classes, and  there are no dumb questions.
 If you have a question many of your peers probably have the same question,  so asking itprovides a public good.